Challenge

 Acmena has successfully completed the review and has provided the VRCSSC with a range of recommendations that are currently under consideration for trial.
 Several Victorian rail operators are also considering the solutions as part of a state-wide level crossing upgrade program.

-As part of an on-going effort to improve safety at level crossings, the Victorian Railway Crossing Safety Steering Committee (VRCSSC) Human Factors Group has identified the need to better understand the information required by pedestrians to safely navigate rail level crossings.
+As part of an on-going effort to improve safety and accessibility at level crossings, the Victorian Railway Crossing Safety Steering Committee (VRCSSC) Human Factors Group has identified the need to better understand the information required by pedestrians to safely navigate rail level crossings.

 As part of a multi-faceted approach, Acmena combined a review of relevant standards and literature, along with various approaches used in other states, countries, and transport domains, while consulting with subject matter experts (SMEs).
 Acmena also conducted a series of workshops with various user groups, including those with lived experience of a range of disabilities, to identify challenges and potential solutions in addition to obtaining feedback and further input on selected solutions.